DrLex0/FFCP-GCodeSnippets/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-Please attach the project file (3MF) that demonstrates the problem and if possible, a ZIP with both the final .gcode and .x3g files.
+By far the most useful thing you can provide, is the PrusaSlicer project file (3MF) that demonstrates the problem: use “Save Project” in the File menu.
+If possible, also include both the final .gcode and .x3g files.
+You can package everything into one ZIP file.
 * If specific steps are required to reproduce the behavior, list them here.